CassandraB670/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 		The diagonal should end with a \n
 		If n is 0 or less, the function should only print a \n

+Task 8 - file 8-print_square.c
+	Write a function that prints a square, followed by a new line.

+		Prototype: void print_square(int size);
+		You can only use _putchar function to print
+		Where size is the size of the square
+		If size is 0 or less, the function should print only a new line Use the character # to print the square